 10. Protect your camera from moisture

-I hope above tips may help you make a successful trip to Spiti Valley in monsoons.
-If you have any other tips to share or experience of monsoon trip to Spiti, I will be glad to hear them in the comments section or in DoW Community.
-Feel free to share this article with your friends or family who will be going on a trip to Spiti Valley in monsoons.
-In case you have any further doubts or questions, feel free to share it under the comments section of this article or as a travel question in our Travel Q & A section.
-We can always discuss more on your upcoming trip to Spiti Valley and other regions of the Himalayas 🙂
+Feel free to share this article with your friends or family who will be going on a trip to Spiti Valley in monsoons or August.
+We can always discuss more on your upcoming trip to Spiti Valley in August and other regions of the Himalayas 🙂